-Mid Term: 20 marks Mid Semester Examination: 20% weightage End Semester Examination: 80% weightage
+Mid Semester Examination: 20% weightage End Semester Examination: 80% weightage

 Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.